>VP, General Operations Manager, Board Member: Lisa West

 Dave had always dreamed of working at NASA and helping humans colonize Mars.
 It was his life’s goal when he dove into aerospace.
 We might mess up Earth someday and it would be good to have some kind of “arc” of DNA on Mars.
-It was a sad day when he realized terraforming taking 2,000 years to terraform Mars to a liveable planet, thus forcing early settlers under some kind of “bio domes”.
+It was a sad day when he realized if would take 2,000 years to terraform Mars to a liveable planet, thus forcing early settlers under some kind of “bio domes”.
 It became important for Dave to understand what was needed for humans and all of their necessary symbiotic partners to sustain themselves.
 Deep down he was always a nature loving hippie!

 Every job he was offered in the aerospace world involved war.
 His graduate adviser informed him, “the inventor of the laser was hailed as a mad man bent on hurting the world.
 Now look what lasers do for us: DVD, CD, Laser-eye-surgery, Laser-any-surgery, fiber optics…” In the end Dave wasn’t happy working on war efforts, despite how cool he thought the sonic booms over the mojave desert NASA flight research center sounded.
 It takes two to tango, so he opted out and focused on two things that are important for everyone in his community: Food and Education.

 Brief Resume of Experience:

 - 1 year leading the troop as Senior Patrol Leader (Eagle scout with local troop 494)

 - 2 years Night Manager for Togos in Cupertino between the ages of 16-18